tzal/mORMot/ReadMe.txt

 runtime): it is able to connect via standard HTTP, even through a corporate proxy or a VPN.
 Rich Delphi clients can be deployed just by copying and running a stand-alone small executable, with no installation process.
-Stream can be encrypted via HTTS or with proven SHA/AES-256.
+Stream can be encrypted via HTTPS or with proven SHA/AES-256.
 Endpoints are configured automatically for each published interface on both server and client sides, and creating a load-balancing proxy is a matter of one method call.
 Speed and scalability has been implemented from the ground up: a genuine